jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 ### More customization
-Although the minima template provides a good starting point to get your first Jekyll site up and running smoothly, you probably want to create a particular customer style for your site and have more control over how things look like.
+Although the minima template provides a good starting point to get your first Jekyll site up and running smoothly, you probably want to create a particular custom style for your site and have more control over how things look like.
 To achieve this, you have several possibilities.

 1. You can use a predefined template like `minima` and overwrite parts of it.
 If you want to change